dmarushkin/appsec-discovery/README.md

   prompt: "You are security bot, for provided objects select only field names that contain personally identifiable information (pii), finance, authentication and other sensitive data.
 You return json list of selected critical field names like [\"field1\", \"field2\", ... ] or empty json list."
 ```

-Run scan with new settings:
+Run scan with new settings and get objects and fields severity from local AI engine:

 ```
 appsec-discovery --source tests/swagger_samples --config tests/config_samples/ai_conf_llama.yaml